 And if bread becomes only Body and chalice only Blood, then neither is Jesus, since just the Body or just the Blood is dead.
 But what we receive, even in one species or in the smallest quantity is the living, glorified Jesus in entirety, which necessarily consists of His Body, Blood, Soul and Divinity.

 People in the early Church always received both species.
 To this day, in the Eastern rites and the Orthodox Church, the Bread is immersed in the wine and the whole cup of bread and wine are consecrated together.
-The faithful would then received both from the priest through a special spoon.
+The faithful would then receive both from the priest through a special spoon.

 In the Western Church, since its custom was to separate the symbolism into hosts and chalice since the beginning, when the administering of the chalice became increasingly difficult and was withheld from the faithful, the reception of only the host became the general practice for many centuries.
 But during the liturgical reforms of the early 20th century, culminating at the 2nd Vatican Council, the desire of the Council Fathers was to once again reintroduce the chalice so that the full symbolism of bread and wine may be once again reconnected to our belief in the Eucharist being the Real Presence.
 In other words, the chalice was brought back not because there is anything lacking in the Eucharist in the host — each host is the whole Jesus, but that we can have the full benefit of the symbolism of bread and wine both being the Body and Blood and Christ.

-Having said that, Vatican II also clearly said that the chalice should be given at special occasion with proper catechesis.
+Having said that, Vatican II also clearly said that the chalice should be given at special occasions with proper catechesis.
 It was not originally meant to be made available at every mass, since there remains certain practical difficulties when it is offered daily that may not lead to due reverence without proper preparation, like too much left over, purification of the vessels, spillage, sacramental abuse and sanitary concerns.